Head of Department: Miss E Evans BA, MA (Dunelm)

 For students who want to develop advanced skills in writing and spoken English, the department offers Core Curriculum English in the Sixth Form.
 This develops skills in persuasive and argumentative writing to a level far beyond IGCSE.
 Students analyse how writers seek to manipulate their readers, understanding the rhetorical devices employed to sway a reader to their point of view.

 The department follows the Advanced Placement course in English Language and Composition, which is the equivalent of an AS-level.
 This course is unique in its focus on helping students become better writers, and is quite distinct from AS English Language courses, whose focus is on the study of language in wider contexts.
-It is a natural progression from IGCSE and is suitable as well for scientists as humanities specialists, and makes excellent preparation for university study.
+It is a natural progression from IGCSE and is suitable for scientists as well as humanities specialists, and makes excellent preparation for university study.

 In addition to this, students prepare for the English Speaking Board Level 3 certificate in spoken English.
 This is the equivalent of a Grade 8 music exam, and demonstrates students' ability to speak fluently and confidently in different contexts.
 The English Speaking Board is a widely respected body whose qualifications are highly regarded by universities and businesses.